GEM-benchmark/NL-Augmenter/docs/keywords.md

 **The naturalness of the generation** |
   `unnatural-sounding` | if the generations might not sound natural eg. if synthesized to speech, would they not sound natural as their source sentences.
 Eg, adding noun definitions might make the sentence factually correct but people might not use the same language while speaking.
   `unnaturally-written` | generations in written format which might not look natural to a reader. homophonic translations, filler words
-**The potential accuracy & precision of the generation** | `highly-meaning-preserving` | The output preserves the meaning of the source text `possible-meaning-alteration` | The output might change the meaning of the source text
+  `visual` | The outputs are visually similar to the inputs (eg. Leet letters) `aural` | The outputs sound similar to the inputs (eg. homophones) `written` | The transformation makes font changes, or changes which would look different in different written formats **The potential accuracy & precision of the generation** | `highly-meaning-preserving` | The output preserves the meaning of the source text `possible-meaning-alteration` | The output might change the meaning of the source text